marcinjahn/technology-notebook/src/docs/programming/angular/modules.md

 are all about managing orders.
 In this idealized scenario, we'd put products-related components into one module, and the orders-related stuff into another module.

+Another case would be to group together some shared components that are used throughout different domains into their own module.

 ### Scope